siddharth-pro/gitSiddharth.github.io/_posts/2019-01-03-verifying-designs-with-intel-altera-ips-using-questasim.markdown

 sgate_ver = $MODEL_TECH/../sgate_ver
 cycloneive_ver = $MODEL_TECH/../cycloneive_ver
 ```
-These must be include above [vcom].
+These must be included above [vcom].
 After that's done, save the file and open Questasim.
 You should be able to see the new altera libraries created under Library window.